ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - can monitor the activities performed by users and store that data

 [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview)
-- kind of infrustracture
-- to build applications with event-based architectures
+- kind of infrustracture to build applications with event-based architectures
 - use filters to route specific events to different endpoints, multicast to multiple endpoints, and make sure your events are reliably delivered.
+- collect events from multiple sources and then relay them to an application

 #### AI
 the core of which is machine learning, which is a data science technique that allows computers to use existing datato to train a model, test it, and then apply the model to new data to forecast future behaviors, outcomes, and trends.
 Using machine learning, computers learn without being explicitly programmed